 You know you need a lawyer, but you may worry about the associated cost.
 Just how expensive is it to hire a bus accident lawyer?
 At Emroch & Kilduff, we start with a free consultation.
 In many cases, we have agreed to represent clients on a contingent fee basis in which our fee is paid out of any settlement or judgment we are able to recover on the clients’ behalf.

-Legal Help After Your Bus Accident
+Legal Help After Your Richmond Bus Accident

-If a bus accident leaves you or a loved one injured or mourning a tragic loss, seek experienced legal representation to protect your rights.
+If a bus accident in Richmond leaves you or a loved one injured or mourning a tragic loss, seek experienced legal representation to protect your rights.
 Contact Emroch & Kilduff today at (804) 358-1568 to schedule a free consultation with a member of our experienced motor vehicle accident team.